Jaysingpur

 Jaysingpur is a city and municipal council in the Kolhapur district of the Indian state of Maharashtra.
 The city derives its name from Raja Jaysing, the father of Shrimant Chhatrapati Shahu Maharaj of Kolhapur, who planned and developed the architecture of the city.
 Shahu Maharaj laid out Jaysingpur as one of the few "chess board cities" in Maharashtra where roads meet at 90-degree angles.
 Jaysingpur has emerged as a satellite of Sangli city and is growing at rapid pace.

 The city was founded in 1916 and celebrated its centenary(Shatabdi Varsha) in September 2016.
-Dr.Neeta Mane is Jaysingpur's current mayor.
 The city has one of the largest tobacco markets in the country, and processes tobacco and gutkha for the surrounding region.

 Siddheshwar is the grama daivat (town deity) of Jaysingpur, also known as the deity of Siddheshwar Mandir.

-The city also is known for its newly constructed Siddhivinayak Mandir.
-Its prime location on the Kolhapur-Shirol highway makes it more easy for the outsiders to visit the temple.
+The town is also known for its newly constructed Siddhivinayak Mandir.
+Its prime location on the Kolhapur-Shirol bypass road makes it more easy for the outsiders to visit the temple.

 Jaysingpur also has a stadium, known as Dasra Chowk.
-Though not well-built, but it can hold local matches which are held every year in the month of April-May.
+Though not well-built, but it can hold local matches which are held every year in the month of April–May.
 Fairs, Festivals, Government Declarations are often held at this stadium.